Yoga for Detoxification: Setu Bandha Sarvangasana (Bridge Pose)

 Purification is central to the yogic path.
 The second chapter of Patanjali’s Yoga Sutras begins with this aphorism (translated by Alistair Shearer): “Purification, refinement, surrender.
 These are the practical steps on the path of yoga.”
 Over the millennia, Hatha Yoga has developed many purification tools, including breathing practices and neti nasal washing.

 While studying in India with Geeta and B.K.S.
-Iyengar, I learned one of yoga’s most powerful purifying poses.
+Iyengar, I learned how and why Bridge Pose is one of yoga’s most powerful purifying poses.
 When any in our group of yogis succumbed to the almost inevitable intestinal upsets, or suffered respiratory distress from breathing noxious air (there were no air-quality standards in Pune), we were assigned Setu Bandha Sarvangasana.

 Setu Bandha can be practiced either actively or passively.
-The active version generates energy through spinal extension.
+The active version of Bridge pose has the benefit of generating energy through spinal extension.
 The passive version restores energy by allowing the practitioner to receive the benefits of back bending without spending energy.

 Begin by lying on your back on a nonskid yoga mat with your knees bent and the soles of your feet resting on the floor.
 Lengthen your arms alongside your torso and turn your palms up.
 Take time to let your body and breath settle.
 Feel the contact points between your back body and the floor softening and expanding as you breathe.
 Feel the breath moving your ribcage, abdomen and pelvis.
 Relax here for several breaths, enjoying the support of the floor beneath you.

 When you feel completely relaxed, bend your elbows to 90 degrees and press the elbows and upper arms into the floor, arching your ribcage up off the floor.
 Then straighten your arms out alongside your body.